 Structural Effect Real Inequality Effect Interactive Effect Full Contribution

-Labor .024 .138 011 .152
+labour .024 .138 011 .152

 Old Age Pension -0.001 016 .005 011

 Other Gov Transfer 016 003 023 043

 Other .075 .159 046 .189

-Notes: Own Calculations using Wan (2001) approach on NIDS and PSLSD weighted Standard errors in parentheses.
+Source: Authors' Calculations using NIDS and PSLSD weighted.

 The structural effects are driven by the change of a component's share of total income (ΔS_k) and the baseline inequality within the income component captured by the concentration index of the component in question (C_k) in the initial period.
 Over the period pension and other government transfers have had an equalizing structural effect.
-However these effects are small at -0.001 and -0.016 respectively.
+However, these effects are small at -0.001 and -0.016 respectively.
 The structural effects are dominated by labour and other income effects both in magnitude and signs.
-Labour income and other income sources are found to have disequalising structural effects while the income from both government transfers have equalizing structural effects.
+Both of these sources are found to have disequalising structural effects while the income from both government transfers have equalizing structural effects.
 Over the period 1993 to 2008 the change in labour income has lead to a disequalizing (positive) structural effect of 0.024 while income from other sources has had a similar disequalizing structural effect of 0.075.
-As previously mentioned, Table 1 provides the shares and Gini Coefficients of the various components.
+As previously mentioned, Table 1 provides the shares and Gini coefficients of the various components.
 Both labour income and income from other sources report high levels of within source inequality.
 Unlike labour income whose share of total income has increased during the period, the share of income from other sources has decreased during the period.

-The real income inequality effect, which is driven by changes in within component inequality and the share of the component of total income, indicate similar trends to the structural effects.
+The real income inequality effect, which is driven by changes in within-component inequality and the share of the component of total income, indicate similar trends to the structural effects.
 Labour income and income from other sources are found to be disequalizing while the pensions and other government transfers are found to be equalizing.
 Pensions and other government income report equalizing effects of -0.016 and -0.003 respectively.
-However, similar to the structural effects the real inequality effects are overwhelmed both in magnitude and sign by income from other sources and labour income.
-On the other hand changes in the labour income component across the period leads to a real income inequality effect of 0.138 while other income reported a real income inequality effect of 0.159.
+However, similar to the structural effects, the real inequality effects are overwhelmed both in magnitude and sign by income from other sources and labour income.
+On the other hand changes in the labour income component across the period lead to a real income inequality effect of 0.138 while other income reported a real income inequality effect of 0.159.